-- On a TippingPoint TX Series device, optional bypass I/O modules provide high availability for copper and fiber segments.
+- On TippingPoint TXE Series and TX Series devices, optional bypass I/O modules provide high availability for copper and fiber segments.
 You can enable bypass mode on a particular slot or all slots with a bypass I/O module.
-When you configure a TX Series device, use the slot parameter to specify a particular I/O slot or the all parameter to specify all slots. - On a TippingPoint 2200T security device, ZPHA support is built-in for copper segments.
+When you configure a TXE Series or TX Series device, use the slot parameter to specify a particular I/O slot or the all parameter to specify all slots. - On a TippingPoint 2200T security device, ZPHA support is built-in for copper segments.
 An external ZPHA module is required to enable ZPHA on SFP and SFP+ segments.
 Bypass mode can be enabled on all segments of the device only. - On a TippingPoint 440T security device, ZPHA support is built-in for copper segments only.
 Bypass mode can be enabled on all segments of the device only.
 You do not need to specify the all parameter to enable ZPHA bypass on a TPS 440T or 2200T security device - On a TippingPoint Virtual Threat Protection System (vTPS) security device, ZPHA bypass mode cannot be enabled.